sappho911/broiler747/README.md

 *   **Core Gameplay:**

     *   Plane moves from left to right, avoiding obstacles.
 Player controls only up/down movement
-    *   Game ends either when plane health ≤ 0 **or** it reaches the destination (airport).
+    *   Game ends either when plane hits an obsatcle **or** it reaches the destination (ending_airport).
-    *   Score increases with survival and possibly distance traveled.
+    *   Score increases with survival and answered quiz.

 *   **Additional Mechanic:**

-    *   Quiz questions pop up during gameplay (on top of the console “view”).
+    *   Quiz questions pop up after the main gameplay loop in the results main menu
     *   Correct answers give bonus points at the end of the session.
     *   This encourages learning/fun interactions.